noahbkim/csgopp/README.md

 - An efficient C++ framework for simulating CS:GO demos and observing high-level events with zero overhead.
 - A CLI tool that serves as a proof of concept for the library.
 - Ergonomic Python bindings for the C++ framework that facilitate observing events in Python callbacks.

+## To Do

+- PacketEntities
+- GameEventList
+- GameEvent
+- UpdateStringTable
+- UserMessage
+- ServerInfo
+- SetConVar
+- EncryptedData